 Create a maths trail of adventure for your child that keeps them wanting more at every turn.
 For each clue of where to head to next, write out a problem-solving question or mental arithmetic sum for your child to solve.
 Let the last clue lead to a small prize!

-To find out more about how our maths tuition works and to meet our team, book your free trial today.
+To find out more about how our maths tuition works and to meet a local maths tutor, book your free trial today.